skrey/yellow-extensions/contact/README.md

 ## How to use a contact page?

 The contact page is available on your website as `http://website/contact/`.
-The webmaster's email is defined in file `system/config/config.ini`, for example `Email: email@example.com`.
+The contact email is send to the webmaster's email, which is defined in file `system/config/config.ini`.
 A different email can be defined in the settings at the top of a page.
-There's a spam filter to block advertising.
 You can add a link to the contact page somewhere on your website.
 See example below.

+## How to configure a contact page?

+The following settings can be configured in file `system/config/config.ini`:

+`Email` = webmaster's email
+`ContactSpamFilter` = spam filter as [regular expression](https://en.wikipedia.org/wiki/Regular_expression)

 ## Example